What Causes Crohn’s Disease?

 The great news is that a number of my readers have tested using raw milk (unpasteurized milk from pasture-fed cows or goats) instead of Absorb Plus for their elemental diet, and if they can tolerate it, they show great improvement.
 Others have used a combination of Absorb Plus and raw cow or raw goat’s milk.
 However, people in extreme disease states can usually only tolerate an elemental shake product, like Absorb Plus.

-Vegan Elemental Shakes - Your other option, if you cannot tolerate whey protein isolate, is to use a vegan elemental shake.
-We have put together these Vegan Elemental Diet Kits specifically for that purpose.
+Vegan Elemental Shakes – Your other option, if you cannot tolerate whey protein isolate, is to use a vegan elemental shake.
+Absorb Plus is now available in vegan options.

 Food-based Shakes – Alternatively, if you cannot afford any kind of specialized shake or supplements, then check out my article on how to Use Common Foods To Heal IBD.